This striking medieval manor stands proudly at the gateway to the Lake District, just off the M6 and 4 miles south of Kendal.

 The iconic 14th century solar tower contains its original fireplaces, floors and windows.
 The 15th century Great Hall and other later additions contain English and French furniture, china, Jacobite relics and the family’s collection of Catholic items.

 Sizergh’s rich and beautiful gardens include a mirror lake, topiary yew trees, colourful herbaceous border, an orchard buzzing with bees, fruit wall and a superb limestone rock garden – the largest in the National Trust – which glows red and orange when the acers change colour in the autumn.
-The apple orchard is bursting with blossom in May, and you can sample fresh produce from the working kitchen garden in selected dishes in the café year round.
+The apple orchard is bursting with blossom in May, and you can sample fresh produce from the working kitchen garden in selected dishes in the café all year round.
 The gardens house four National Collections of Hardy Ferns and keep an eye out for dragonflies, herons, a resident kingfisher and coots on the Dipping Pond in summer.
-Their timeless atmosphere make them the perfect place to relax, whatever the season.
+The gardens’ timeless atmosphere makes them the perfect place to relax, whatever the season.

 Woodland and estate

 The 647-hectare (1,600-acre) estate includes wetland, limestone pasture, orchards and semi-natural woodland and is home to a wide variety of wildlife and flowers.
 Fritillary butterflies, bats, birds of prey, deer and otters all call the estate home.
 A children’s wild play trail is housed in the woodland just off the car park and a network of footpaths take you to Helsington Church, Sizergh Fell and through Brigsteer Woods.
 The bird hide at Park End Moss allows wildlife lovers to watch the comings and goings across the wetland uninterrupted.
 Please keep your dog on a lead at all times when walking through the estate to look after the wildlife.